 This course reviews basic grammar for non-native speakers of American English and emphasizes standard usage.
-Topics include parts of speech, clauses, verb forms and tenses, pronoun case, and sentence types.
-The course is intended for non-native speakers who are making the transition to the use of academic English and who require the development of grammatical skills for academic and workplace success.
+Topics include parts of speech, clauses, verb forms and tenses, noun usage, mechanics, punctuation, and sentence types.
+This course is designed for non-native speakers who are making the transition to the use of academic English and who require the development of arammatical skills for educational and workplace success.
 Offered pass/no-pass only.
-(Formerly ESL 820.)